 If Legal Aid is unable to accept your case, we will attempt to refer you to another agency that can provide legal assistance.
 We may also inform you of certain self-help resources.

 You will not be charged for our legal services.
-However, because of our limited resources, you may need to pay other costs associated with your case such as filing fees, deposition fees, transcript fees, or other court costs.
-Please apply even if you think you can’t afford it.
+You may need to pay other costs associated with your case such as filing fees, deposition fees, transcript fees, and/or other court costs.
+Please apply even if you think you can’t afford the fees.

 Legal Aid of Arkansas has developed four substantive workgroups, each of which focuses on one substantive area of law.
 The workgroups are responsible for providing legal representation in their areas, as well as developing case acceptance priorities and deciding which cases to accept.
 The workgroups also engage in training, education, community outreach, and community partnerships.